About

 Vice President

-Brenda is a retired figure skating professional who moved to Whidbey in 2012.
-She is a personal trainer and also competes in triathlons.
-She believes everyone living on an island should know how to swim and is a strong supporter of a public swimming facility which provides affordable access to all.
+Brenda is a retired figure skating professional and owner of a costume design company.
+She is a personal trainer and triathlete and recently competed at the Ironman 70.3 World Championships.
+She believes everyone living on an island should know how to swim and is a strong supporter of a public swimming facility.
+Currently Brenda coaches the South Whidbey youth swim team, the Stingrays.

 Sandi Lusk